 Certain offshore data centres can also have lower utility rates, labour costs, and maintenance fees.
 This can be great for businesses on a tight budget, however, there can be complications with overseas data centres.

 The biggest problem is Australian businesses not only have to comply with local data laws, but also the specific laws of the country in which the data resides.
 For instance, if you store data in Singaporean data centres, you must make sure the data centres adhere to the country’s Personal Data Protection Act 2012.

 Data sovereignty is a major concern in countries like the US.
 If your company collects and stores highly sensitive data, it would be unwise to host it in the US because authorities can subpoena and inspect your data under the Patriot Act.
 What’s more, according to the Australian Privacy Principles, businesses must disclose what information is being sent overseas, which can cause even more security and management headaches.

 Another problem is you’ll have much less visibility over your data.
 Although overseas data centres offer cheaper rates, their services may not be as transparent as they are in Australia.
 After all, staying in sync with service providers is more difficult when they’re on opposite sides of the globe.

 Despite the downsides of overseas data centres, it’s important to remember that not all data is created equal.
 Non-sensitive files can be stored anywhere in the world without any risks, but confidential information may be safer in an Australian data centre.

 If you’re worried about where to host your data, Empower IT Solutions will give you peace of mind.
-We’re one of Australia’s leading managed services providers, and we ensure your data is stored in heavily fortified facilities.
+As one of Australia’s leading managed services providers, we ensure your data is stored in heavily fortified facilities.
 We can help you find the right type of data centre to meet your business needs, give us a call today.